kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

 #### Video Upload
-1. A user uploads a video and submits data with it
+1. A user uploads a video and its meta data
-2. The video and data are validated
+2. If everything validates :
-3. If everything checks out, the video is shipped to the pending box
+	* the video is transfered to a 'pending' container on the cdn
-4. If something is amiss, we let the user know
+	* the video is saved in the database with a 'pending' flag